Marjorie Kinnan Rawlings: Author and writer

-Encouraged by her editor at Scribner's, Maxwell Perkins, who was impressed by the letters she wrote him about her life in Cross Creek, Rawlings began writing stories set in the Florida scrub country.
+Encouraged by her editor at Scribner's, Maxwell Perkins, who was impressed by the letters she wrote him about her life in Cross Creek, Rawlings began writing stories set in the nearby Big Scrub.
 In 1930, Scribner's accepted two of her stories, "Cracker Chidlings" and "Jacob's Ladder", both about the poor, backcountry Florida residents who were quite similar to her neighbors at Cross Creek.
-Local reception to her stories was mixed between puzzlement concerning whom she was writing about, and rage, since one mother apparently recognized her son as a subject in a story and threatened to whip Rawlings until she was dead.
+Local reception to her stories was mixed between puzzlement concerning about whom she was writing, and rage—one mother apparently recognized her son as a subject in a story and threatened to whip Rawlings until she was dead.

 Her first novel, South Moon Under, was published in 1933.
-The book captured the richness of Cross Creek and its environs in telling the story of a young man, Lant, who must support himself and his mother by making and selling moonshine, and what he must do when a traitorous cousin threatens to turn him in.
-Moonshiners were the subject of several of her stories, and Rawlings lived with a moonshiner for several weeks near Ocala, Florida to prepare for writing the book.
-South Moon Under was included in the Book of the Month Club and was a finalist for the Pulitzer Prize.
+The book captures the richness of the Big Scrub and its environs in telling the story of a young man, Lant, who must support himself and his mother by making and selling moonshine, and what he must do when a traitorous cousin threatens to turn him in.
+Moonshiners are the subject of several of her stories, and Rawlings lived with a moonshiner for several weeks near Ocala, Florida, to prepare for writing the book.
+South Moon Under was included in the Book of the Month Club and was a finalist for the Pulitzer Prize for Fiction.
 That same year, she and her husband Charles were divorced; living in rural Florida did not appeal to him.
 One of her least well-received books, Golden Apples, came out in 1935.
 It tells the stories of several people who suffer from unrequited love from people unsuited for them.
-Rawlings herself was disappointed in it, and in a 1935 letter to her publisher Max Perkins, she called it "interesting trash instead of literature."
+Rawlings was disappointed in it, and in a 1935 letter to her publisher Max Perkins, she called it "interesting trash instead of literature."